SomeUserName1/master/README.md

   A: Are handled by pin/unpin, read/write page; nothing to gather here
 - Log on read/write page level not on stdio ops/calls level
 - Use #ifdef VERBOSE macros arround macros
-- Logging: Pages might not fit on OS page, Sequential access might be broken into parts, ...
+- Logging: Pages might not fit on OS page, Sequential access might be broken into parts, ... => more IOs on the OS level penalize runtime